 If you are new to WordPress, make sure you read our overview of WordPress themes.
-We’ve written an in-depth article that explains what WordPress themes are and how using a theme can save business owners significant time and money.
+We’ve written an in-depth article that explains what WordPress themes are and how using a theme can be cost-effective and time-saving for business owners.

-In this step-by-step tutorial, you will learn how to upgrade your WordPress themes in your dashboard.
+In this step-by-step tutorial, you will learn how to update a WordPress theme inside the admin area.

-Backing up your site before making any changes to your site is vital.
-This way, if something goes wrong, you can always restore things back to their previous configuration.
+Backing up your site before making any updates to your site is vital.
+If something goes wrong, you can always restore things back to their previous configuration.

-If you don’t want to perform manual backups, there are a number of plugins you can use.
-Learn about a WordPress backup plugin that can automate your site backups here:
+If you don’t want to perform manual backups, there are a number of free and paid WordPress plugins you can use.
+You can read about a WordPress backup plugin that can automate your backup process here:

 2. Check The Changelog

-When WordPress upgrades its software to a new version, this can affect the functionality of certain themes.
-Depending on the theme you are using, there may be some release notes accompanying an update listing any new features, improvements, security fixes or important changes in the new version.
+Changes made to the WordPress software can affect the functionality of certain themes.
+Depending on the theme you are using, there may be some release notes included with an update listing any new features, improvements, security fixes or important changes in the new theme version.

 If the theme changes seem irrelevant or unimportant, you can skip the update.
-Otherwise, you should update.
+Otherwise, it’s best to upgrade.

 If you can, it’s a good idea to check the theme before installing it on your site.

-Typically, web service providers will set up a test site where they can test the latest version of a theme, track any bugs and check if all plugins are working fine with the new theme version doesn’t conflict with any existing plugins or settings before installing it on a live site.
+Typically, web service providers will set up a test site where they can test the latest version of a theme, track any bugs and check if all plugins are working fine with the new theme before applying it to a live site.

-If you’re managing your own website, you can set up a test WordPress site on a subdomain or a separate domain name with the same configuration settings (e.g. plugins) and play with the new theme versions on your test site before applying it to your live website.
+If you’re managing your own website, you can install a test WordPress site on a subdomain or a separate domain with the same plugins and configuration settings and test new theme versions on your test site before applying it to your live site.

 4. Search Online

-Before updating your theme, it’s a good idea to search online and see if other theme users have reported any issues with the new theme version.
+Before updating your theme, it’s a good idea to search online and see if anyone has reported any issues with the new theme version.

-You can type the theme name and version into Google, and search the theme developer’s support forum (many developers offer this for paid themes, and even for some free plugins).
+You can enter the theme name and version into Google, and search the theme developer’s support forum (many developers offer this for paid themes, and even for some free plugins).

 5. Use Child Themes For Heavily Customized WordPress Themes

-If you have made extensive changes to your existing WordPress theme files, updating your theme could result in your custom modifications being overwritten.
+If you have made extensive customizations to your existing theme files, upgrading your theme could result in your custom modifications being overwritten.
 To prevent losing your theme modifications, therefore, we recommend you learn how to create “child themes”.

-A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of the parent theme.
-When you update the “parent theme”, your modifications are preserved through the “child theme.”
+A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of that parent theme.
+When you update the “parent theme”, all modifications get preserved through the “child theme.”

-If you plan to customize your theme files, then we recommend becoming familiar with the use of child themes, especially if you plan on using a theme that gets regularly updated.
-You can learn more about child themes by searching online, or visit the WordPress Codex child theme page here:
+If you plan to customize your theme files, then we recommend becoming familiar with using child themes, especially if you use a theme that gets regularly updated.
+You can learn more about child themes by searching online, or visit the official WordPress child theme page here:

 As you will see below, the actual process of updating a WordPress theme is fairly easy.
 The step in the upgrading process that takes the most time and effort to complete is the preparation involved prior to upgrading.

-Many people don’t upgrade their themes regularly, while many upgrade without going through all of the steps listed in the section above.
+Many people don’t upgrade their themes regularly, while others upgrade without going through all of the steps listed in the section above.
 As mentioned earlier, the above are recommended “best practice” methods for ensuring problem-free upgrades.
-Ultimately, as a website owner, it is your responsibility to protect your digital properties.
+Ultimately, as a website owner, it is solely your responsibility to protect your online properties.

 Log into your WordPress admin area …

-Updating a theme in your dashboard is easy.
-You can update your WordPress themes via the “Themes” feature, or the “Updates” page.
+Updating WordPress themes from the dashboard is quite a simple process.
+You can update your WordPress themes via the “Themes” screen, or the “Updates” feature.

-To see which themes require updating, go to your Themes area.
+To see which themes need to be updated, go to your Themes page.

-Select Appearance > Themes from your WP admin menu …
+Choose Appearance > Themes in your WordPress admin menu …

 This brings you to the “Themes” page …

-WordPress Themes that need updating display an “Update Available” message over the theme’s thumbnail image …
+WordPress Themes with new versions display an “Update Available” message over their thumbnail image …

-Locate the theme that needs to be updated and click on the “Update Available” message.
+Locate the theme that needs to be updated and click on the “Update Available” alert.

 When the theme details window opens up, click on update now …

-Repeat the process described above to update all of your outdated themes, or use the method below to bulk upgrade multiple themes.
+Repeat the above process to update all of your out-of-date themes, or use the method described below to bulk upgrade multiple themes at once.

-Update your themes via the “Updates” section as shown below:
+Update your WordPress theme via the “Updates” area as shown below:

-To view all themes on your website that require updating, click on Dashboard > Updates …
+To view all themes installed in your site that require updating, click on Dashboard > Updates …

-This opens up the Updates screen.
+This brings up the Updates screen.
 Scroll down to the Themes section …

-Select all the themes you want to update and click on Update Themes to complete the bulk update process …
+Check the box next to all the themes you want to update and click on Update Themes to complete the update process …

-WordPress will automatically update all of your selected themes …
+WordPress will automatically update all of the selected themes …

 Congratulations!
-Now you know how to update your theme from your admin dashboard.
+Now you know how to update your themes from your dashboard.